Chanté Moore: Personal life

 During the production of her shelved debut album with Warner Bros.
 Records, Moore became romantically involved with Jay King of R&B group Club Nouveau.
-Producer Brian Alexander Morgan, who had worked with them on Listen to My Song, was inspired to compose the song "Weak" about their relationship.
-In 1991, she married a friend from her childhood.
+Producer Brian Alexander Morgan, who had worked with them on Listen to My Song, was inspired to compose the song "Weak" about their relationship, and his own secret crush on Moore.
+In 1991, Moore married a friend from her childhood.
 In her 2014 autobiographical self-help book, Will I Marry Me?, she publicly revealed this marriage (and subsequent divorce), stating that the two had dated in sixth grade.

 In 1993, Moore met actor Kadeem Hardison at a party.
-They were later chosen to present together at the 25th NAACP Image Awards and began dating afterwards.
+The two later began dating after they were chosen to present together at the 25th NAACP Image Awards.
 In 1996, Moore and Hardison welcomed a daughter named Sophia Milan Hardison.
-The pair secretly married in 1997 and later divorced in 2000.
+The pair secretly married in 1997 and divorced in 2000.
 Moore married singer Kenny Lattimore in a private ceremony in Jamaica on New Year's Day in 2002.
 Their son was born in 2003.
 On July 27, 2011, in a statement on her Facebook page, Moore announced that she and Lattimore had divorced.
 Her older brother Kelvin Gomillion (born January 25, 1961) died on August 18, 2013.
 On October 26, 2021, Moore announced her engagement to former BET Executive, Stephen G. Hill.
 The couple wed in Los Cabos, Mexico on October 22, 2022.